jberclaz/modelh/README.md

 7. If for any reason you need to flash the firmware again, press the push button on the board to put it back to `DFU` mode.

+#### Alternate firmare: QMK-Vial

+[QMK-Vial](https://get.vial.today/) is an alternate firmware option.
+It is functionally very similar to QMK, as it was forked from this project.
+The main benefit of QMK-Vial is that it allows to reconfigure the key maps via a convenient [web UI](https://vial.rocks/) without having to re-flash the firmware.

+To use QMK-Vial instead of QMK, follow the QMK steps above, with the following changes:
+- Clone the project with `git clone https://github.com/vial-kb/vial-qmk`.
+No need to checkout a specific branch.
+- Compile the firmware with `make ibm/modelh:vial`
+- Flash the firmware with `df-util -D ibm_modelh_vial.bin`

 ---

 ### Re-assembly